Independent News and Commentary Outlets

 Regional to global perspectives

-The venues range from radio to newspaper, online websites to podcasts, and smartphone apps
+The venues include radio, newspaper, magazine, online websites, podcasts, and smartphone apps

-EDITOR’S NOTE: Independent news outlets depend upon the financial support of viewers, readers, and listeners.
+Independent news outlets depend upon the financial support of viewers, readers, listeners, and members.
 If you have the means, please consider donating to your favorite platforms.

 +972 Magazine - “Connecting the dots in Israel-Palestine.”